utdata/rwdir/10-joins.Rmd

 ## Practice 1: Compare Penn State

 Not every team tracks the national average like Texas.
-Tell me (and show me) how Penn State performs in this same third down conversion vs scoring metric by creating a similar graphic and correlation test from the Penn State data.
+Tell me (and show me) how Penn State performs in this same third down conversion vs scoring metric by creating a similar graphic and correlation test from the Penn State data on top of the national data.

 ## Practice 2: Penalties vs scoring